qing4132/flea/README.md

 My first time in New York City was during a winter...
 ```

 These core rules cover most use cases.

-Additional features and detailed rules will be documented soon.
+For a full guide and example article, see [this post](https://qing4132.pages.dev/projects/flea-a-minimal-static-site-generator) .